VIN-y/klipper-toolchanger-easy/README.md

 # Installation

 To install this plugin, run the installation script using the following command over SSH.
 This script will download this GitHub repository to your RaspberryPi home directory, and symlink the files in the Klipper extra folder.
 It will also create copies of the user editable configuration and populate some example tools.

+This script does the following:
+- symlinks the needed Python files into `klipper/klippy/extras`
+- symlinks the gcode macros in `examples/stealthchanger` to `~/printer_data/config/stealthchanger/toolchanger`
+- copies some example tools into `~/printer_data/config/stealthchanger/tools`
+- copies user editible config into ~/printer_data/config/stealthchanger`
 ```
 wget -O - https://raw.githubusercontent.com/jwellman80/klipper-toolchanger-easy/refs/heads/main/install.sh | bash
 ```